Paleo Apple Pie Bars

 • Reheating – You can lightly rewarm it for 15-20 minutes in a 200ºF oven.
 Or microwave briefly

-• To Freeze – these bars freeze well tightly sealed for up to 3 months.
+• To freeze – these bars freeze well tightly sealed for up to 3 months.
 Thaw overnight in the refrigerator, then bring the bars to room temperature before serving.
 The crust and topping will soften, but you can re-crisp it in the oven.

 Tips & Tricks